How Will I Pay My Medical Bills After a Truck Accident?

-In this article, we’ll do our best to explain how payment of medical bills works after a truck accident in North Carolina.
+In this article, we’ll do our best to explain how payment of medical bills works after a truck accident.
 We’ll also share what you can do to protect your rights and pursue compensation in a truck accident injury claim.

 Who Pays the Medical Bills After a Truck Accident?

-If you’re injured in a truck accident in North Carolina, the simple fact is that you are responsible for paying your medical bills as they are incurred.
+If you’re injured in a truck accident, the simple fact is that you are responsible for paying your medical bills as they are incurred.

 Of course, your medical bills may be paid by your health insurance or car insurance company, and ultimately you may recover compensation for these bills in a settlement or jury verdict.